FAQ

 422

 The server can parse such errors but cannot process them.
-This is common in JSON semantic errors (e.g., null values; expecting a string but receiving a number or boolean, etc.).
+Common in JSON semantic errors (e.g., null values; expecting a string but receiving a number or boolean, etc.).

 429